 Anyways, we woke up later and ate the fish and my dad said he saw a wolf and weeks later we see the picture of the deer swimming and the early morning light.
 There were other pictures too.
 Of silvery canoes and green canvas tents and kids jumping off rocks into water.

-It is summer and many years later and we don’t really have a destination or plan when we head north.
-Three of us go, my sister and son and I. We go to the big lake where we find ourselves watching ships with foreign names we can’t pronounce go from open water to loading dock.
-At first it rains and rains, even when we eat walleye and walk out to the end of a pier where there is a light house and a rainbow shows and the lift bridge goes up.
+It is summer and many years later and we don’t have a destination or plan when we head north this time.
+Three of us go.
+My sister, son and myself.
+We go to the big lake and watch big ships go from open water to loading dock.
+It rains and rains.
+We eat walleye and then walk out to the end of a pier where there is a lighthouse and the rain stops and a rainbow shows and the lift bridge goes up, seemingly all at once.

 In the morning the sun shines and we go to the beach across the street, up and over a fence and down the concrete stairs, holding coffee and donuts.
 The beach is long and vast here and you can see the city and houses and the lake like an ocean stretches before us.
 Later we drive to an even bigger beach.
 Years ago we were here with my sister’s sons and her husband and I had no husband or son but our dad was very much alive.
 It’s nearly three months now since he died.

 We walk along the beach to another pier and watch more ships come and go.
 We watch the clouds and make up stories about what they are and what they do and then my sister says one looks like a uterus and my son asks what is a uterus and we laugh but don’t explain.
-Then we go driving and my son says uterus, uterus, uterus over and over, laughing from the backseat until I nearly hit a skunk.
+Then we go driving and my son says uterus, uterus, uterus over and over, laughing from the backseat.
 I see a grave in the trees alongside the road with feathers and other things so I slow and it is near dusk and my sister says no don’t stop, its bad luck so we roll the windows up and go find a motel where they let us swim until midnight.